rackerlabs/docs-offerings/docs/api-reference/index.rst

 API reference
 =============

-Learn about the following |apiservice| resources and operations, and see request and response examples.
-You can use the |apiservice| operations to interact directly with the service.
+Learn about the following |api-service| resources and operations, and see request and response examples.
+You can use the |api-service| operations to interact directly with the service.

 .. note::